Trumpkin’s Notes On Barrels

 Many people add roofs to try to lessen the leaks that happen during rain and snow.

 This first one is my favorite.
 Very nice looking gazebo to protect their barrel.
+And an 8’ barrel so much better than smaller.
 If, instead of buying the barrel, they’d enclosed that nice gazebo they’d have a much better sauna with more interior room and higher benches.
 It’d be much more comfortable, less stuffy and more even heat head to toe.
 But alas, they didn’t know they’d need the gazebo when they bought their barrel.

 278897085 10158737844438367 928746037648561867 n